stevesaliman/gradle-properties-plugin/README.md

 6. The command line properties set with -P arguments.

 The properties plugin enhances this sequence by adding two additional types of property files.
-One for project properties that change from environment to environment, and one for properties that are common to a user (or client), but change from user to user (or client to client).
+One is for project properties that change from environment to environment, and the other is for properties that are common to a user (or client), but change from user to user (or client to client).
 The order of execution for the properties plugin is:

 1. The gradle.properties file in the parent project's directory, if the project is a module of a multi-project build.